Frequently asked questions

 - The pool is divided into 10 lanes.
 Marathon Swimmers start in Lane 1 and swim up and back the lane.
 On returning to the starting end, Marathon Swimmers move up to Lane 2 to swim up and back, repeating this until reaching the end of Lane 10 and completing a set (1km).
 Having swum up and down each of the 10 lanes, exit the pool, travel along the side to start your next kilometre.

 - Yes, overtaking is very much part of the event.
 There is two-way lane traffic in each of the lanes, so the overtaking swimmer needs to ensure it is safe to proceed with the manoeuvre and overtake on the left hand side.
-There is no overtaking in the final 5m of the lane when approaching the changeover end.
-Lane swimming etiquette also applies, as if you have your feet touched by the swimmer behind, it is kind to allow them past you on the next turn (unless you are held up yourself or think that you can swim faster on the next lap)
+There is no overtaking in the final 5m of the lane in the end where you change lanes.

-Yes, but they must be securely positioned under your swim cap (not supplied)
+Tempo Trainers are allowed, but they must be securely positioned under your swim cap (not supplied).

-What happens if I cannot complete the full distance of the challenge?
+What happens if I cannot complete the full distance of my challenge?

 - You will need to speak to one of the Marshals, who will inform the Race Director of your intention to retire from the race.
 For any early retirement, a DNF (Did Not Finish) will be recorded.

-Can I have a rest/break out of the water?
+Can I have a rest during the event?

 - Yes, a Marathon Swim is a very long distance and breaks are encouraged.
 You will have access to your fuel and fluids on the poolside and even your mobile phone if you wish, so you can keep your supporters, sponsors and friends updated on your progress mid-swim.
 You can rest out of the water as long as you want, however the time will be included in your overall completion time.